-The curriculum is continually revised to challenge misconceptions and to ensure that concepts which are complex and challenging such as The Fall, and The Ethics of War are taught with contemporary evidence and examples which are constantly updated.
+The curriculum is continually revised to challenge misconceptions and to ensure that concepts which are complex and challenging such as The Fall are taught well with contemporary evidence and examples.
 Topics are revisited and built on through the four years in a scaffold approach to learning.
 In order to know and remember more, the department recognise that it is imperative that ideas are linked together and constantly re-visited to ensure a deep knowledge is achieved.